rtoshkov/PDFconverter/README.md

 # PDFconverter

-Tool for converting Word files to PDFs
+Tool created for conversion of multiple word files [doc, docx] to PDFs